unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### Accessibility

 Keyboard use can be challenging for individuals with various types of disabilities.
-For this revision, features or architectural designs for the purpose of improving accessibility are not being considered.
-Such consideration could be fruitful for future revisions.
-However, some points on this topic should be made:
+For this revision, features or architectural designs specifically for the purpose of improving accessibility are not yet included.
+However:

 1. Having an industry-wide standard format for keyboards will enable accessibility software to make use of keyboard data with a reduced dependence on platform-specific knowledge.
 2. Features which require certain levels of mobility or speed of entry should be considered for their impact on accessibility.
 This impact could be mitigated by means of additional, accessible methods of generating the same output.